oxdeca/ctlabs/README.md

       * Used for nodes requiring NAT, public IPs, or providing external access points.
       * Often serves as the termination point for cloud-integrated nodes (GCP, AWS).

+### Modals & Editors

+The UI employs various modals to provide focused editing experiences:

+* **Node Editor**: Configure hardware resources, network interfaces, and startup images for individual nodes.
+* **Link Editor**: Define connections, VLANs, and interface mappings between lab components.
+* **Automation Editors**: Full-screen CodeMirror editors for Ansible, Terraform, and Dockerfiles with syntax highlighting.
+* **Container Image Manager**: Tools to pull new images or create custom ones via Dockerfiles.
+* **Vault Login**: Securely manage credentials for integrated services.

+### Ansible Inventories

+Inventories are dynamically generated based on the current lab state:

+*   **Management Inventory**: Targets the `eth0` interface on the isolated management plane.
+Used for initial provisioning and out-of-band management.
+*   **Data Inventory**: Targets the data plane interfaces (`eth1`, etc.).
+Used for configuring services that run over the simulated lab network.